Veyg/Albion-WB-timer-bot/README.md

 ## Usage

-To use the Albion-WB-timer-bot, you can invite it to your Discord server and interact with it through Discord commands.
+To use the Albion-WB-timer-bot, you could invite it to your Discord server and interact with it through Discord commands.

 ### Available Commands
 1. `/help`: Display a list of available commands.